 Empathy is one of the pillars of the psychology of gift-giving.
 When you’re giving a gift, you want to delight the recipient – whether it’s a lovely surprise or some well-needed support.
 Looking for a present implies trying to understand that person.
+In this, gift and psychology go hand in hand.
 You’re showing interest in their needs, desires and interests.
 You’re essentially exercising your empathy muscle.

 How is this a benefit for the giver?
 By showing the recipient you’ve put yourself in their shoes to come up with a thoughtful gift, you’re encouraging them to do the same for you.
 They’ll be more likely to make the effort to better understand you in the future.
 Empathy also promotes helping behaviors, strengthens relationships and helps regulate your own emotions.

 Giving can be a form of expression and is even considered one of the five love languages by Dr. Gary Chapman.
+Love is an essential component when it comes to the psychology of gifts.
 Expressing yourself with a token of your appreciation can be an effective way to communicate your gratitude.
 It’s a sign you recognize the tremendous contribution of someone to your life and want to reciprocate.

 While it might be seen as rude to shove a present into someone’s arms without uttering a word, gifts can help you say what you’re struggling to express on your own.
 It can also reinforce your message, showing that you’re not “all talk and no action” as you’ve taken the time to find a thoughtful gift.
 Time to send your best clients the corporate gift basket they deserve!